Compositionality in algorithms for smoothing: Introduction

-The algorithm is characterised by a {\it bidirectional data flow}: there is both a forward and backward pass.
-Within category theory, lenses and optics have been proposed as building blocks for bidirectionality.
-It is the aim of this paper to provide a categorical perspective of the BFFG-algorithm using optics.
-In particular, in theorems \ref{thm:seq} and \ref{thm:par} we provide compositionality results for Kalman smoothing.
-More precisely, we show that the optic obtained from parallel/sequential composing Markov kernels is equivalent to the corresponding composition of optics of the separate Markov kernels.
-Compositionality of the well-known Forward Filtering Backward Sampling (FFBS) algorithm (\cite{fruhwirth1994data}, \cite{carter1994gibbs}) is a direct consequence of our results.
+The BFFG algorithm is characterised by a {\it bidirectional data flow}: there is both a forward and backward pass.
+Within category theory, \textit{lenses} and \textit{optics} have been introduced as abstract models for bidirectionality; see \cite{Riley2018}.
+It is the aim of this paper to provide a categorical perspective on the BFFG algorithm using optics.
+In particular, in Theorems~\ref{thm:functor} and \ref{thm:lax} we provide compositionality results for smoothing.
+More precisely, we show that the BFFG algorithm defines a {functor} from a category of Markov kernels into a category of optics, which in the case of BFFS is \textit{lax monoidal}.
+In other words, the optic obtained from parallel or sequential composition of Markov kernels is equivalent to the corresponding composition of optics of the separate Markov kernels.
+Since FFBS (\cite{fruhwirth1994data}) can be seen as a special case of BFFS, analogous compositionality results for FFBS are a direct consequence of our results. {While BFFG in general fails to be lax monoidal, this does not typically affect its practical application in Monte Carlo inference, see Remark~\ref{rem:failure lax}.

-From a practical point of view, we believe that a description of an algorithm in categorical language enhances its understanding and greatly simplifies its implementation.
-For BFFG this means that certain forward and backward maps need to be implemented, their pairing to form an optic, and finally composition rules for optics.
+This categorical perspective enables prospective users to break down this complex algorithm into its constituent parts, to aid implementation and comprehensibility.
+It demonstrates that there is a higher-order structure-preserving core within such smoothing algorithms.
+In particular, our results show that it suffices to define forward and backward maps over each edge in the graph (as in Definitions~\ref{def:backwardmap} and \ref{def:forwardmap} in Section~\ref{sec:cat_bffg}).
+Upon pairing both maps on an edge via the optic, the smoothing algorithm on a directed tree then consists of a composition of optics.
+Several illustrations of this are discussed in Section~\ref{subsec:examples}.